 COVID-19 - Caring For A Child With COVID-19

-If your child has COVID-19, it can be a worrying time for you.
-But most children with COVID-19 will have a mild illness.
-Starship Children's Emergency Department doctor Emily has some advice about common and less common COVID-19 symptoms, how to care for your child with COVID-19 at home, and when to see a doctor.
+Most children with COVID-19 will have a mild illness.
+Find out about how to care for your child at home and when to see a doctor.

 My child is sick - could it be COVID-19?

 If children do catch COVID-19, they mostly have mild symptoms or they may have no symptoms at all.

 Common symptoms of COVID-19 are like those found with other illnesses such as colds and flu.